-Curtis Kelly, part of Spitzer Industries since 2007, has been a leading heavy vessel supplier since 1969 and is known for its expertise in fabricating vessels and towers using specialty alloys.
-Our Orizon division, which joined Spitzer Industries in 2008, has provided quality structural steel to many industries since 1998.
-These operating units work closely with our Tanner Road plant and Heavy Fabrication Division to provide multidisciplined fabrication solutions for our customers.
+Curtis Kelly, part of Spitzer Industries since 2007, has been a leading heavy vessel supplier since 1969 and is known for its expertise in fabricating large custom vessels and towers using specialty alloys.
+Our Orizon division, which joined Spitzer Industries in 2008, has provided exceptional quality structural steel since 1998.
+These operating units work closely with our Fisher Road facility and Heavy Fabrication Division to provide multi disciplined fabrication solutions for our customers.

-We provide a full range of heavy custom vessels, reactors, columns, towers and high-alloy polished equipment built to exacting specifications and project managed to meet critical delivery schedules.
-Examples include
+We provide a full range of heavy custom vessels, reactors and towers built to exacting specifications and project managed to meet critical delivery schedules.

-Spitzer Industries’ Orizon division provides high-quality fabricated structural steel for the petrochemicals, refining, power generation, exploration and production, and offshore industries.
+Spitzer Industries’ Orizon division provides high quality fabricated structural steel for the petrochemical, refining, power generation, exploration & production, and offshore industries.

-Our 255,000-sq-ft Orizon facility is fully equipped for structural steel fabrication and detailing, and can handle your largest projects.
-Highly automated processes and a bar-coded materials management system contribute to quality and efficiency.
-The plant’s capabilities include
+Our 287,500-sq-ft Orizon facility is fully equipped for structural steel fabrication and detailing, and can handle your largest projects.
+Highly automated processes and a bar coded materials management system contribute to quality and efficiency.

 - Up to 3,200 tons of structural steel per month with expedited deliveries

 - Leading edge equipment and modeling systems to develop precise shop drawings

 - A full range of detailing, employing some of the industry’s best structural steel detailers and checkers

 - Ability to cut beams up to 42 in. wide × 26 in. tall